orientechnologies/orientdb-labs/OEP_10.md

 Once again it is worth to note that all those procedures will work even if we will use component locks, not page locks, providing a much better level of scalability without of changing of component implementation.

+The isolation of visibility of changes for single item requests for cluster and index is trivial.
+We lock record or item inside of transaction then try to find this item inside of index or lock.

+Implementation of range queries or iteration over ridbag or cluster is a bit complex:

+1. We lock page which contains given record or key
+2. Try to lock record or index
+3. If lock attempt fails, we release page
+4. Lock the record or key
+5. Lock the page
+6. Check presence of key or record
+7. Continue to iterate over data structure

 Let's estimate risks of a presence of deadlocks in proposed transaction protocol and approaches to avoid them.

 In a current implementation, we track changes which are going to be applied both to records, and key indexes.